With So Many Choices, What’s The Best Meditation For Me?

-From my experience the majority of people want to start a meditation practice for one (or more) of the following reasons:
+The majority of people want to start a meditation practice for one (or more) of the following reasons:

 - To get an edge and be at the top of their game.
-This is often the motivation for people who want to be more productive, focused, and successful in achieving their goals, whether that be in sports or business.
+This is often the motivation for people who want to be more productive, focused, and successful in achieving their goals, whether in sports or business.

 - For a spiritual connection and to get in touch with an intelligent universe.
 This is often associated with the desire to foster qualities like forgiveness, compassion, kindness, intuition, creativity, flow, gratitude, surrender, and interconnectedness.